JSsixtyfour/smashremix/readme.md

 #### Franklin Badge
  - Player becomes immune to projectiles.
 Projectiles that hit the player will be reflected back.
  - Lasts 20 seconds.
+#### Pitfall
+ - Throwable.
+Can be planted, similar to a proximity mine.
+When stepped on, buries a player in the ground.

+### Tripping
+- If enabled, characters will randomly trip when dashing or running.

+#### Toggle Name: Tripping

 ## Customization
 ### Costume Selection Improvements